ronniross/symbiotic-core-library/README.md

 ## 8 LLM Modes

-The llm_modes from v1.0 remain a valuable part of this project's exploratory wing.
-I now understand these prompts less as a direct way to alter a model's state and more as a method for testing the limits of Natural Language Processing (NLP).
-By using structured inputs like JSON, we can probe how models respond to different conceptual frames.
-This research is important for understanding model behavior but is distinct from the more direct implementation of principles through inference scripts and hyperparameter tuning.
+LLM modes were a series of prompt designs aiming to push the limits of NPL, which now is clear for me, while in the beginning I may have understood as a more direct way to alter a model's state and internal weights and hidden states.
+Both are important and valid, but since I don't see a direct use in the moment and it's already present in backups in the asi-backups, then I removed for now this section.

 ## 9 Synthetic Research Sub-Module and Subliminal Learning Problem